About the Council

 The National Security Council was created in 2019.
 The legal basis for its functioning is established by the Law of Georgia on “Planning and Coordination Rules of National Security Policy”.

 The Council ensures providing information to the Prime-Minister on matters posing threats to national security and state interests, prepares policy decisions of the Prime-Minister, ensures planning and coordination of national security policy at the strategic level.

 The Council has both permanent and invited members.
-The permanent members of the Council are: the Prime-Minister of Georgia, the Minister of Defence of Georgia, the Minister of Internal Affairs of Georgia, the Minister of Foreign Affairs of Georgia, the Minister of Finance of Georgia, the Head of the State Security Service of Georgia, the Head of Intelligence Service of Georgia and the Commander of Defence Forces of Georgia.
+The permanent members of the Council are: the Prime-Minister of Georgia, the Minister of Defence of Georgia, the Minister of Internal Affairs of Georgia, the Minister of Foreign Affairs of Georgia, the Minister of Finance of Georgia, the Head of the State Security Service of Georgia, the Head of Intelligence Service of Georgia, the Commander of Defence Forces of Georgia and the Head of the Special State Protection Service of Georgia.
 If necessary, based on the decision of the Prime-Minister, a person nominated and trusted by the President of Georgia or others who are not permanent members of the Council, may be invited to a meeting of the Council.